devopsarr/readarr-go/readarr/docs/AuthorApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetApiV1AuthorByIdRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAuthorByIdRequest struct via the builder pattern

 Name | Type | Description  | Notes